TH-Raju/TH-Raju/Readme.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other programmers
 - 🥅 2024 Goals: Learn more about SWD & HS
-- ⚡ Fun fact: I love to travel and mangement
+- ⚡ Fun fact: I love to travel and management

 <div  align="center">